El Fenix (restaurant): Corporate headquarters

 The parent company of El Fenix is headquartered in Uptown Dallas.
 It announced its plans to acquire this building in 2012.

 Previously El Fenix had its headquarters in the 11075 Harry Hines Boulevard building, which had 32086 sqft of space.
 It had about 7000 sqft of office space, warehouses, and manufacturing facilities, and was built in the mid-1960s.
 In 2011 El Fenix Corp. announced that the former headquarters were for sale.
 The individuals marketing the former El Fenix building were Mark Miller of NAI Robert Lynn, Jim Svidron, and James Collins.
 In 2013, Tweaker Energy Drinks purchased the former El Fenix headquarters.

-Locations

-As of March 13, 2018 there are 22 North Texas locations: